shalommmitz/localstack_cdk_python__template/README.md

 aws configure set output json
 ```

-Note: when/if you start working w/the 'real' AWS, you will need to re-run the above with new values.
+Note: If or when you start working with the 'real' AWS, you will need to re-run the above with new values.
 Localstack will work correctly with the new values, as it does not care about the actual values present.

 ### Local Installations

 The remaining installations will be local to the project folder.
-This implies that you can, if you so choose, delete the whole folder and start anew.
+This means that you can, if you so choose, delete the whole folder and start anew.

 ### Renaming the Project Folder

 You may rename the top folder to reflect the name of your project.
-This folder will be referred to in the rest of this document as the <project folder>
+This folder will be referred to in the rest of this document as the <project folder>.

 ### Create the Python virtual environment